kj-9/setup-spatialite-macos/README.md

 - macos installed sqlite3 is not compiled with extension (spatialite) support
-- python also needs to be installed with sqlite3 extension support (see also: [here](https://docs.datasette.io/en/stable/installation.html#a-note-about-extensions)
+- if you use spatialite from python, it needs to be built with sqlite extension support (see also: [here](https://docs.datasette.io/en/stable/installation.html#a-note-about-extensions))

 using brew to install sqlite3 and python3 and using these are the basis for this setup.